drfknoble/tensorflow_projects/path_segmentation/README.md

 1. Install Code and the Python extension.
 1. Open a Windows command line and activate an environment.
 Type 'code' to open Code, then browse to the path_segmentation directory.

 Since the network is large, its exported meta data is going to be too (it's approximately 2 GB per export).
 To help, in setup.py and main.py I've create a variable named default_dir, which can be any valid directory you want (just make sure the host drive, e.g. C:/, has enough space). default_dir should contain the create data, logs, and model sub-directories.
-Download the VGG Data into the model sub-directory.
-Then, everything should be good to go.
+Download the VGG Data into the model sub-directory. setup.py will populate the data directory. main.py will populate the logs sub-directory.
+Then, everything should be setup properly.

 # Usage